Home > Single Recipes > Vinegar Cake From World War 2: A Wartime Delight That Stood the Test of Time

 Instructions

-Preheat your oven to 350°F (175°C).
-Line the bottom of your 8-inch round cake tin with parchment paper and lightly grease the sides.
+Preheat oven to 350°F (175°C).
+Line the bottom of an 8-inch round cake tin (this 6 piece set will hook you up for a long time!) with parchment and lightly grease the sides.

 Step 2: Mix the Dry Ingredients

-In a large bowl, sift together the flour, sugar, baking soda, salt, and cocoa powder (if using).
-Stir well to ensure even distribution.
+In a large bowl, whisk together the flour, sugar, baking soda, salt, and cocoa powder if using.

 Step 3: Combine the Wet Ingredients

-In another bowl, mix water, vegetable oil, vinegar, and vanilla extract.
-Whisk until fully combined.
+In another bowl, whisk together the water, oil, vinegar, and vanilla.

-Create a well in the center of the dry ingredients and pour the wet mixture into it.
-Stir gently until just combined.
-Avoid overmixing; a few lumps are fine.
+Make a well in the center of the dry ingredients.
+Pour the wet mixture in.

 Step 5: Pour and Bake